AlexTanui/product-review/README.md

 # Vehicles Product Review
-This is a code challenge using ruby classes and methods that supposed to print out the magazine name author and article titles.
+This is a code challenge using  Active Record Migrations, Active Record Associations, Class and Instance Methods, and Active Record Querying in Ruby.

-This repo contains a list of three files, articles, test and test3.
-The aarticles files contains the code of the author, magazine and articles while the test file contain the test to be run.
+This repo contains a list of three folders, app, config and db.
+The folders contain specific files that helped in building the vehice product review.
 ## Tools Used
 This project was built with the following tools: